mohit-marathe/zetajs/README.md

 Check out the examples in the [examples](https://github.com/allotropia/zetajs/tree/main/examples) folder.
 We recommend to start with the [standalone](https://github.com/allotropia/zetajs/tree/main/examples/standalone) example.

+Each example has a README.md in its respective folder with instructions how to run it.

-Those examples are configured to run without requiring an own LibreOffice WASM (LOWA) build.
+These examples are configured to run without requiring an own LibreOffice WASM (LOWA) build.
 They make use of the ZetaOffice CDN.

 ## Why zetajs